openxthinking/docs/global/howto.md

 ## Metafields

-Use OpenThinking themes in combination with the new Metafields to provide dynamic content in page blocks.
+Use OpenThinking themes in combination with metafields to provide dynamic content in page blocks.

 #### Step 1: Add new metafield definition